 Vera also began a playwrighting group called Dark Winter Productions with four co-founders, Lucas Rowley, Richard Perry, Marleah LaBelle, and Vera’s husband Joe Bedard.
 Dark Winter seeks to develop Alaska Native written plays, as well as give Alaska Native actors (both experienced and novice) more experience with acting.

-There are many theatre projects underway for Vera, and as she is now the playwright-in-residence for Perseverance Theatre through the Andrew W. Mellon National Playwright Residency Program, you’ll be seeing plenty works soon!
+There are many theatre projects underway for Vera, and as she is the playwright-in-residence for Perseverance Theatre through June 2022 with the Andrew W. Mellon National Playwright Residency Program, you’ll be seeing plenty works soon!

 - Native Pride (and Prejudice)